nerva-project/nerva-docs/docs/guides/cli.md

 ![syncing](img/nerva-syncing.png)

 This process will take a while.
 Recent versions skip proof of work verification for old blocks during the initial sync, so a full sync from scratch is far quicker than it used to be, and with quicksync it typically finishes in minutes rather than hours.
-The first sync also builds the node map data and checks for software updates, so give it a moment after the blocks are in before expecting connections to settle.
 Once your daemon has synchronised, you will receive a `SYNCHRONIZED OK` message and you then are ready to start using NERVA.

 The daemon talks to the network over port **17565**, and its local RPC interface listens on **17566**.
 If you run a firewall, make sure 17565 is open for both incoming and outgoing traffic, otherwise your node will struggle to find and keep peers.